apify/apify-docs/sources/platform/actors/development/deployment/continuous_integration.md

 ![GitHub integration](./images/ci-github-integration.png)

 And that's it!
-Now your actor should automatically rebuild on every push to the GitHub repository.
+Now your Actor should automatically rebuild on every push to the GitHub repository.